prysmaticlabs/documentation/website/docs/how-prysm-works/optimistic-sync.md

 The reader will notice that the signature of this function is different.
 The reason is that when the ELC returns INVALID from `notifyNewPayload` , it also returns the latest valid hash (LVH), that is, the payload hash of the unique execution block that satisfies the following two conditions:

 - It is a VALID ancestor of the INVALID payload
-- Any ancestor of the INVALID payload, with a higher `blockNumber` is INVALID.
+- Any ancestor of the INVALID payload, with a higher `blockNumber`, is INVALID

 The INVALID payload itself may or may not be in the forkchoice store, in fact, it will **almost never** be, since we only call `notifyNewPayload` with new blocks before we insert them to forkchoice.
 The function `setOptimisticToInvalid` takes as parameters the root of the INVALID block, the root of its parent block, and the LVH.
 It works by first finding the unique block satisfying the following conditions: